Ruth E. Nemzoff

 Ruth Esther Nemzoff (born December 10, 1940) is an American author and politician who represented the Hillsborough 18th district in the New Hampshire House of Representatives from 1976 to 1982.
 She later served as the state's deputy commissioner of health and welfare and worked in the government department at Bentley College.

+Nemzoff is currently a resident scholar at the Brandeis University Women's Studies Research Center.

 Early life and education

 Nemzoff was born on December 10, 1940 in Boston.
 Her father, Samuel Nemzoff, was principal of the Temple Israel Hebrew School in Boston from 1930 to 1970 and her mother, Sophie Nemzoff, was a member of the local parent–teacher association.
 Nemzoff received her Bachelor of Arts from Barnard College in 1962 and her Master of Arts from the Teachers College, Columbia University in 1964.
 That same year, she married Harris Berman.
 They had four children together and remained married until his death in 2021.
 In 1979, she received her Doctor of Education from the Harvard Graduate School of Education.